eficode-academy/train-infra/README.md

 * Under each instance, in the tabs at the bottom, is a link to the security group used.
 Go to the security group to change the firewall rules.
 * Edit inbound rules - > Add rule -> All traffic, from Anywhere.
 This affects the security group, so it applies for all the machines you created.
 *
+## Tagging to avoid deletion

+To avoid the lambda cleanup script destroying the instances, add a tag `Status` with value `Prod` to each vm.